graalvm/workshops/vscode-micronaut-expression-language/README.md

 Before starting this lab, you must have:

 * A recent install of VS Code.
 If you don't have it, you can [download it here](https://code.visualstudio.com/download).
-* An install of the most recent version of Oracle GraalVM.
+* An install of the most recent version of Oracle GraalVM, JDK17.
 Please read the GraalVM documentation for more details: [Download Oracle GraalVM](https://www.graalvm.org/downloads/).

 ## Supporting Documentation